lacedltd/design-tokens/README.md

 npm run build
 ```

-This is configured to generate various CSS, SCSS, Javascript etc... assets in `dist`.
+This will run the Node.js script `utils/build.js` which is configured to generate various CSS, SCSS, Javascript etc... assets in `dist`.

 This script is also used by the Github Action so to make changes to the CI, simply change this file